blockchainsllc/in3-docs/docs/api-java.md

        // configure
        in3.setChainId(0x1);  // set it to mainnet (which is also the default)

-       // call a contract, which uses eth_call to get the result.
-       Object[] result = (Object[]) in3.getEth1API().call(                                   // call a function of a contract "0x2736D225f85740f42D17987100dc8d58e9e16252",                       // address of the contract
+       // call a contract, which uses eth_call to get the result Object[] result = (Object[]) in3.getEth1API().call(                                   // call a function of a contract "0x2736D225f85740f42D17987100dc8d58e9e16252",                       // address of the contract
             "servers(uint256):(string,address,uint256,uint256,uint256,address)",// function signature